Epic (genre): Literary epic

+Transition from folk to literary epic

 Early famous poems such as Iliad and Odyssey, show the transition from folk to literary epics.
 With a need to preserve these famous stories, they were adapted to a written format.
 Their author known as Homer probably never existed, as the name was used to incorporate the many generations of performers who told, retold, and shaped the stories of the Iliad and the Odyssey over time.

 Elements

 Length

 It has been well-established that narrative works of extreme length can be considered “epics”.
 The exact length is less important than the relative length within its medium.
 For example, with poetry, the distinction is made between epics and lyrics, relatively long and short respectively as poetry.
 In film, television, or novels, just as in epic poetry, this can manifest as a series or collection of connected individual works, evoking the epic cycle.

 Style

 Originating once again from the style of the ancient epic, a certain level of seriousness is expected in the prose of something considered an “epic”.
 Put another way, to achieve the grandiosity typical of an “epic”, distance must be created from the story for the reader via the style of the prose.
 To further this, the work must be high quality within its medium, again to evoke “epicness”.